Anarion-zuo/Gitbooks/Gitbook_Phy/vibration-wave.md

 $$
 M^{-1}KA\propto A\Rightarrow M^{-1}KA=w^2A
 $$
 where $w$ is some constant, able to be solved.
+The normal mode frequency can be solved by this eigen problem.

 ## Infinite Number of Objects

+### Horizontal Displacement

 ![1561036716388](assets/1561036716388.png)